 Financial education provides consumers the tools and skills needed to make informed financial decisions.
 Texas continues to make progress in developing financially educated consumers.
-Texas is one of several states that have incorporated specific financial skills development within the school curriculum.
-However, the need for financial education is still high for Texans.
+Texas is also one of several states that have incorporated specific financial skills development within the school curriculum.
+Nonetheless, the need for financial education remains high for Texans.
 Consumers who understand their choices and obligations can manage their personal finances better and are more likely to reach their financial goals.
 A more financially educated population making wiser financial decisions will help increase economic prosperity for all of Texas.

 The DOB and OCCC continue to work together to promote financial education.
-In addition, the DOB and OCCC collaborate with various statewide organizations promoting programs that enhance financial education and publishing statewide financial education resources in partnership with other state agencies.
+These initiatives include quarterly webinars, some of which are directed toward unbanked communities.
+In addition, the agencies collaborate with various statewide organizations promoting programs that enhance financial education and publishing statewide financial education resources in partnership with other state and federal agencies.
+Although the overall impacts of the COVID-19 pandemic are unknown, financial education offerings will assist consumers in achieving an equitable recovery from the pandemic.
+Delivering and supporting financial education and financially stable population, for the benefit of all Texans.